andreybleme/andreybleme.github.io/about.md

 Welcome!
 I'm Lucas Bleme, a software engineer and MSc student.
 Here I share my thoughts about computer science and software engineering.

-I'm currently doing research on fast packet-processing technologies: eBPF, XDP, DPDK, software-defined networks, and datacenter workloads.
+I'm currently doing research on fast packet-processing technologies (eBPF, XDP, DPDK), software-defined networks, and datacenter workloads.
 My areas of interest are Networks, Operating Systems and Distributed Systems.

 You can get in touch via [email](mailto:andreybleme1@gmail.com) or [twitter](https://twitter.com/andreybleme).